igutekunst/nlsh/README.md

 - **✅ Tool completion confirmations** with result previews

 ### Tool-Enabled AI
-The AI has access to powerful tools:
+The AI has access to powerful tools and uses them proactively:

 - **📁 File Operations**: List, read, and find files
 - **⚡ Shell Commands**: Execute commands with mandatory confirmation
 - **📊 Git Integration**: Check status, view logs, and diffs
 - **💻 System Info**: Access environment and system details
 - **🌳 Directory Trees**: Navigate and understand project structure

+**Key Feature**: The AI automatically uses these tools when relevant - you don't need to explicitly ask it to "check files" or "use git status".
+It proactively gathers information to provide better responses and commands.

 ### Context Awareness
 The LLM receives rich context about your environment: